CoolMineman/CheaterDeleter/README.md

 A Minecraft Server-side Anti-Cheat for Fabric Servers.
 Detects and prevents many packet exploits, movement cheats, and other unwanted cheat mods.

-# ⚠️This project is WIP, don't use in production!⚠️
+# ⚠️This version is WIP, don't use in production!⚠️

 ## Pre-Alpha Quality Note